LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study-2026.md

 The visual reading order does not match the programmatic reading order.
 Looking at the main body of the slide, it is visually evident it is a "self-contained" widget, it has a chart, a heading, some text, some pips, some controls and its background is white against a significantly darker background outer container.

-The expectation is that once I am in the "slide" widget, the sequence of reading (usingf a screen reader) somewhat matches what is visually presented, it can of course be different, as long as it does not affect the meaning.
+The expectation is that once I am in the "carousel" widget, the sequence of reading (using a screen reader) somewhat matches what is visually presented, it can of course be different, as long as it does not affect the meaning.

 1. Navigating with a screen reader, using the virtual cursor the reading order is, as follows:
 2. Heading level 1 "Official student data from DiscoverUni"